D-Mouliakos/Multi-Tilling-Image-Viewer/README.md

 Muti Image Viewer is a desktop application that allows users to load, arrange, and interact with multiple images simultaneously in a dynamically adaptive grid.

-Unlike standard viewers that display one image at a time, this system manages **multiple interactive image panels** with independent zoom behavior and responsive layout recalculation based on window size and column configuration.
+Unlike standard viewers that display one image at a time, this system manages **multiple interactive image panels** with independent zoom behavior and responsive layout recalculation based on screen resolution, window size and column configuration.

 The project demonstrates practical software engineering in: